 - The average alignment length (L) can be longer than the read length when there are contigs present for that taxa.

-- Low raw E values signify higher confidence in the alignment, however IDseq provides the inverse value so that high values signify higher confidence.
+- Low E values signify higher confidence in the alignment.
+For example:

 The report for Patient 008 (CSF) is below.